Edith Nourse Rogers

-Early life
+Early life and education

-Edith Nourse was born on March 19, 1881, in Saco, Maine, to Franklin T. Nourse, the manager of a textile mill, and Edith France Riversmith, who volunteered with the Christian church and social causes.
-Both parents were from old New England families, and were able to have their daughter privately tutored until she was fourteen.
-Edith Nourse then attended and graduated from Rogers Hall School, a private boarding school for girls in Lowell, Massachusetts, and then Madame Julien's School, a finishing school at Neuilly near Paris, France.
+Edith Nourse was born on March 19, 1881, in Saco, Maine, to Franklin T. Nourse and Edith France Riversmith, both descendants of old New England families.
+Her father was the manager of a textile mill, and her mother was a volunteer for Christian and social causes.
+Until the age of fourteen, Edith was privately tutored.
+She then attended Rogers Hall School, a private boarding school for girls in Lowell, Massachusetts, and Madame Julien's, a finishing school in Neuilly-sur-Seine, France.